 Mt.
 Rushmore

-The memorial is operated by the National Park Service and entry to the site itself is free.
-There is a parking fee of $10 per vehicle.
-Most visitors spend two to three hours, which is enough.
+The National Park Service operates the memorial.
+Entry to the site is free.
+Parking is $10 per vehicle.
+Most visitors spend two to three hours, which is adequate.

 The Site

-The evening lighting ceremony runs from late May to mid-September: the monument is illuminated after dark and Park Rangers give a talk before the lights come on.
-It’s worth staying for if you’re in the area.
+The evening lighting ceremony runs from late May through mid-September: the monument is illuminated after dark and Park Rangers give a talk before the lights come on.
+If you are already at the park and the weather is clear, stay for it.

 Crazy Horse Memorial

-The entrance costs $15 per person, which funds the ongoing work.
+Entry costs $15 per person, which directly funds the ongoing work.
 The Indian Museum of North America on site is substantive.
+The juxtaposition of visiting both sites on the same day produces a thoughtful discomfort that most travel experiences do not.

 Practical Notes

-Rapid City, 30 miles east, is the main base.
-It has a reasonable range of hotels and good access to the surrounding Black Hills, including Custer State Park (excellent wildlife viewing — bison, bighorn sheep, pronghorn) and Wind Cave National Park.
-A rental car is essential; there’s no meaningful public transport in the area.
+Rapid City, 30 miles east, is the practical base.
+It has a reasonable hotel range and access to Custer State Park (excellent bison, bighorn sheep, and pronghorn viewing) and Wind Cave National Park.
+A rental car is essential.

 July and August are the busiest months.
-Arrive before 9am to avoid the worst of the parking and crowd situation.
-September and October bring fewer visitors and pleasant weather.
+Arrive before 9am to avoid the worst of the crowd and parking situation.
+September and October bring fewer visitors, pleasant weather, and the same monument.